Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

 | https://www.elastic.co/guide/en/elasticsearch/guide/current/heap-sizing.html#compressed_oops
 | https://www.elastic.co/guide/en/elasticsearch/reference/current/heap-size.html

-You may need to adjust the value for heap size depending on your system's performance (running ``sudo so-elastic-restart`` after).
+You may need to adjust the value for heap size depending on your system's performance.
+This can be modified in ``/opt/so/saltstack/local/minions/$minion.sls``

 Field limit
 ~~~~~~~~~~~